-I am currently (as of 7/01/21) an Assistant Research Professor at Penn State, which primarily involves running the "LionChron" LA-ICPMS laboratory manager at Penn State, working closely with Drs.
-Andy Smye, Jesse Reimink, and Maureen Feineman.
-[You can read about our lab here.]
-Pennsylvania has a rich natural and cultural history, and in my spare time, you can find me investigating local geology, hikes, birds, and mushrooms.
+I am currently (as of 7/01/21) an Assistant Research Professor at Penn State, which primarily involves running the "LionChron" LA-ICPMS laboratory [more here] and includes working closely with Drs.
+Jesse Reimink, Andy Smye, and Maureen Feineman.
+Pennsylvania has a rich natural and cultural history, and in my spare time, I investigate local geology, hikes, birds, and mushrooms.

 Please feel free to reach out and discuss anything you see here at jmgarber [at] psu [dot] edu.